newlandsvalley/tunebank-node/README.md

 The postgres SQL scripts that initialise the test database include the DDL statements and scripts that populate the genres, rhythms, roles and user tables with essential static data.
 These are to be found in the `installation/SQL` directory.
 These scripts include a file named `dbroles-test.sql` which defines a user name of `test_database_user` with a password of `changeit`.
 This username is used by the test framework when accessing the database.

-The `installation/abc-samples` directory contains a set of Scandi tunes in ABC format.
-These are reloaded automatically by the test framework at each invocation.

 ## Configuration

-Configuration is by means of `tunebank.conf` in the `conf` directory.
+Configuration is by means of `tunebank.conf` in the `server/conf` directory  (and also needed in the `migration/conf` directory).
 This is provided as `prototype-tunebank.conf` and uses the `test_database_user` as described above.
 The `mail` section allows connection only to [ethereal](https://ethereal.email/) which is a fake SMTP service suitable for testing purposes only.
 The mail authorization section uses a randonly generated user and password which has been pre-registered with ethereal.
 (SMTP is used only to complete new user registration).
 This prototype file should be renamed to `tunebank.conf` before testing.

-## Building
+## Building and Running

-  * to build - `npm run build`
+  * to build the server - `npm run build-server`
   * to bundle the server - `npm run bundle-server`

-## Testing
+  * to run the server - `npm run server`

+  * to build the migration utility - `npm run build-migration`
+  * to bundle the migration utility - `npm run bundle-migration`
+  * to run the migration utility - `npm run migration`

 ### Setup